Certora/meridian2024-workshop/README.md

 - `src/certora/` is where we will write the formal specs for this contract.
 It also has a directory of `mutants` to evaluate the specs.

-- `solutions/` has solutions to some of the exercises we will do in this workshop.
-You can consult it if you want to know the answers.

 #### Exercise 0: Warm up